------

 ChatGPT

-- Recent UAP incidents acknowledged by U.S. military, lacking non-human confirmation
+• Recent UAP incidents acknowledged by U.S. military, lacking clear explanations

-- No significant changes in planetary defense or space surveillance posture
+• No significant changes in planetary defense readiness or space surveillance posture

 Claude